jimchen1551/MPCS/Computer Science/Algorithms/Dynamic programming.md

 ## Optimal substructure
 - optimal solutions to a problem incorporate optimal solutions to related subproblems, which we may solve independently.
   1. A solution to the problem consists of making a choice.
 Making this choice leaves one or more subproblems to be solved.
-  2. Suppose for a given problem, you are given a choice that leads to an optimal solution.
+  2. Suppose for a given problem you are given a choice that leads to an optimal solution.
   3. Given this choice, determine which subproblems ensue and how to characterize the resulting space of subproblems best.
   4. Use the **cut-and-paste** technique to show that the solutions to the subproblems used within the optimal solution to the problem must themselves be optimal.